-Probably the best known one is AVG Rescue CD.
+Probably the best known one is AVG Rescue CD [no longer available].
 As the name suggests, it comes in a CD-ready ISO, as well as a compressed version designed for USB sticks.
 Once installed, it will mount all found NTFS and FAT32 partitions and scan for viruses.
 The best part?
 It’s totally free.

 Romanian computer security titan BitDefender has their own antivirus Linux distro.
 Given that BitDefender is regularly ranked amongst the most potent antivirus programs on the market, the BitDefender Rescue CD is worth consideration.

 There’s an inherent problem with the current password-based system of authentication.
 Simply put, if someone knows your password to a given service, they can log on as you.
 This wouldn’t be as bad, if it weren’t for the unfortunate fact that most passwords are dreadfully simple, and many attackers are adept at social engineering tactics.

 One way people get around that is by using two-factor authentication (2FA).